Berkeley-CS195/fa24/podcast.md

 ### Project Group Formation

 Groups are 2-3 students total (that is, you and 1-2 other students).

+#### **Podcast 1**:
-* **Podcast 1**: Submit the [CS 195 Group Matching Google Form]({{ page.group_form }}){: target="\_blank"}
+Submit the [CS 195 Group Matching Google Form]({{ page.group_form }}){: target="\_blank"}
 to register your group and/or provide preferences for random group assignment.
 * If you have a group in mind, please provide their emails through this sheet.
 If you do not have a group in mind, please submit this form and we will try to assign you to a group that matches your group work preferences.
 * Please submit the above form on time.
 The form counts as one of the required surveys in this course.
 * If you do not submit the form on time, you will be randomly assigned a group.
 * After the form closes, we will email each group and include student contact emails.
 Please let us know if you do not receive your group assignment within a week of filling out the form.

-* **Podcast 2**: You will have an option to switch groups.
-Details TBD.
+#### **Podcast 2**:
+We assume your groups will be the same from last Podcast, but if you want to switch you may email cs195@berkeley.edu by 11/12 at 11:59pm with your request for a group change.

+People whose partners have dropped or had other extenuating circumstances have been informed of their new groups.

+If you would still like a group change, we prefer that you inform everyone involved prior to requesting the change so both new groups formed will have time to make plans to work together.
+Here are some things that we'd like from your email if you request a partner change and you know who you want to work with:
+* CC your requested new partner(s) on the email
+* Your name and the name(s) and email(s) of your new partner(s)
+* The names and emails of your and your requested new partner(s)' old partners
+* \[Optional\] Reasoning for the change

+If you would just like to have a different partner or work alone and you don't have anyone in mind we can accommodate.
+If you request a partner change and don't have anyone in mind, there is a chance that you will have to work alone.
+Please send us:
+* Your name and the name(s) and email(s) of your old partner(s)
+* \[Optional\] Reasoning for the change

 ### Topic Choice and Required Media